 Tell a story in English

 It seems like every ESL textbook has a unit where students have to tell a story.
 It’s usually in the unit on past tense.
 It’s often kind of a throwaway activity and I used to do it as kind of an afterthought.
-But telling a story for ESL students can be a very useful activity if designed correctly.
+However, telling a story for ESL students can be a very useful activity if designed correctly.

 Keep on reading for everything you need to know about making this storytelling ESL activity far more interesting (and useful) for your students.
-It turns up from purely a speaking activity to a listening and conversation one and will make esol stories far more memorable.
+It turns up from purely a speaking activity to a listening and conversation one and will make ESOL stories far more memorable.

 In almost all general, 4-skills ESL textbooks such as Smart Choice, or World Link there are usually pages with discussion starters that require students to tell a story of some kind.
 You can most often find this activity in the unit related to the past verb tenses.